Ntwumasi/leetcode/dynamic_programming/notes.md

-# Dynamic Programming (DP) Mastery Guide - Tailored for Meta Interview

-This guide is tailored specifically for the dynamic programming problems and patterns **you've personally studied and solved** — helping you master bottom-up DP and tabulation strategies for your upcoming Meta interview.

 ---

-## 🧠 What Is Dynamic Programming?
+# 🧠 What Is Dynamic Programming?

 Dynamic Programming is a method for solving problems by breaking them down into overlapping subproblems, solving each subproblem once, and storing their solutions.
 There are two main approaches: